 We are dedicated to being responsible in every aspect of our business, because we believe that the little things can make a big difference.
-Our packing materials are made from 100% recycled materials.
+Our packing materials are made from 100% eco-conscious materials, ranging from recycled, recyclable, and biodegradable.
 We understand that every aspect of our supply chain has an impact on people & the planet, and we strive to be more responsible and sustainable with each new collection.

 Our customer is a creative-minded woman, who wants to look like herself, not the masses.
 She has a sense of adventure about what she wears, and although fashion is important to her, she is too busy enjoying life to be governed by the latest trends.
 To her, Gilsamo is a portal of discovery – a brush with what could be.
 A place for her to lose – and find – herself.

 * In Norway prior to the 1860s families did not use fixed surnames.
 They used a patronymic pattern in which children were named after their father.
 Hence, John Andersen = John, the son of Anders.
 And Mari Andersdatter = Mari, the daughter of Anders.
 Anders himself would be named Anders Olafsen = Anders, the son of Olaf.